elasticluster/elasticluster/docs/configure.rst

   default.

 ``user_key_name``
   name of the *keypair* to use on the cloud provider.
-If the keypair does not exist it will be created by ElastiCluster, uploading the public SSH key pointed to by `user_key_public` (see below).
+If the (pre-generated) keypair does not exist on the cloud platform, it will be added by ElastiCluster, uploading the public SSH key pointed to by ``user_key_public`` (see below).

 ``user_key_private``
   file containing a valid SSH private key to be used to connect